ilhamakbarki/Battery-Zira/README.md

 # Installation :

-1. Download all the files and extract/save in a folder (Give it any name) [All the files muat be in the same folder].
+1. Download all the files and extract/save in a folder (Give it any name) [All the files must be in the same folder].
 2. Create a shortcut of "Start_Launch_BAT.bat" file.
 3. Press "Win+R" from keyboard or, open windows run menu, then type "shell:startup" and press enter.
 4. Save the shortcut created in step-2 in the location which opens in step-3.